 You should report a serious incident directly to the police by visiting your local police station or by phone.
-There is a map and listings of all the local police offices in Scotland on the website of Scottish Police at www.scotland.police.uk.
+There is a list of all the local police stations in Scotland on the Scottish police website.

 When you report the incident you should ask for the incident reference number.
 This will help you in any further dealings with the police.

 If you don’t want to report the incident, you can ask someone else to phone the police on your behalf such as a friend or relative.
 This is called Third Party Reporting.
-You can also contact a Citizens Advice Bureau to help you phone the police - where to get advice.
+You can also contact a Citizens Advice Bureau to help you phone the police.

 If you have difficulty with English